TourmalineCore/to-dos-prod-env/README.md

 # to-dos-prod-env

 This repo's purpose is deployment of to-dos product's shared resources to Production cluster.
-In this case the shared resources for to-dos-ui and to-dos-api are nginx and https.
+In this case the shared resources for [to-dos-ui](https://github.com/TourmalineCore/to-dos-ui) and [to-dos-api](https://github.com/TourmalineCore/to-dos-api) are nginx and https.

 Deployment happens only from a pipeline.
-It isn't happining locally as for to-dos-local-env use case.
+It isn't happining locally as for [to-dos-local-env](https://github.com/TourmalineCore/to-dos-local-env) use case.

 Here locally you can only look at the final helmfile to be applied from the pipeline.

+More info about the project and its related repos can be found here: [to-dos-documentation](https://github.com/TourmalineCore/to-dos-documentation).

 ## Prerequisites